Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 #### Firefox, Chrome/Chromium ####

-Those browsers offer an option to define programs associated to a file (Mime) type but a flexible alternative is to use Raffaele Florio's [qubes-url-redirector](https://github.com/raffaeleflorio/qubes-url-redirector) add-on: links can be opened with a context menu and the add-on has a settings page embedded in the browser to customize its default behavior, with support for whitelist regexes.
+Those browsers have an option to define programs associated to a file (Mime) type ; those are pretty straightforward to configure so it's outside the scope of this document.

+An alternative is to use Raffaele Florio's [qubes-url-redirector](https://github.com/raffaeleflorio/qubes-url-redirector) add-on which provides: links can be opened with a context menu and the add-on has a settings page embedded in the browser to customize its default behavior, with support for whitelist regexes.
+This provides a lot of flexibility without the hassle of having to write custom shell wrappers to `qvm-open-in-vm`.

-The qubes-url-redirector add-on will likely be included officialy in the next Qubes release (see [this](https://github.com/QubesOS/qubes-issues/issues/3152) issue), easing concerns about installing third-party software.
+Note: the qubes-url-redirector add-on will likely be included officialy in the next Qubes release (see [this](https://github.com/QubesOS/qubes-issues/issues/3152) issue), easing concerns about installing third-party software.
 The addon may also support Thunderbird in the future.

 #### Vi ####